Black Family Channel

 The network was started by noted Florida attorney and philanthropist Willie E. Gary, former all-star baseball player Cecil Fielder, four-time heavyweight boxing champ Evander Holyfield, Marlon Jackson of The Jackson 5, and broadcast television veteran Alvin James through their business venture Major Broadcasting Corporation.

 The channel started off as Major Broadcasting Cable (MBC) Network.
 The name was rebranded Black Family Channel on October 1, 2004 in hopes that it would better identify the channel's content.

 BFC would effectively be run by actor/director Robert Townsend, who developed original programming for the network, including its most notable effort—the children's educational game show, Thousand Dollar Bee, in which every kid would participate in sort of tournament rounds of spelling challenges toward which the champion would receive a $1,000 bond for their college education.

 Unlike its primary rival, the Viacom-owned BET, Black Family Channel avoided rap and hip hop-based programming (they showed gospel music instead).
 The network was available in up to 16 million households in the United States.

+In June 2006, the channel started airing Total Television's King Leonardo and His Short Subjects and Looney Tunes shorts in the public domain.
+Prior to this (around January of that year), episodes of Tennessee Tuxedo and His Tales along with The Underdog Show also aired on the channel as well.

 On April 24, 2007, BFC announced that they would cease as a cable channel, effective April 30, 2007, as part of a deal in which BFC's programming and subscriber base would be sold to the Gospel Music Channel.
 On May 1, 2007, the deal was closed.

 The station was an associate member of the Caribbean Cable Cooperative.